 National Prescription Drug Take-Back Day

-On October 29, 2022, Drug Take-Back Day offers locations throughout the country where you can dispose of unused and expired medications in a safe, responsible, and convenient way.
+Drug Take-Back Day offers locations throughout the country where you can dispose of unused and expired medications in a safe, responsible, and convenient way.

-- Store medicines out of sight and out of reach of children
+- Store medicines out of sight and out of reach of children.

-- Talk to teens about the dangers of prescription drug and OTC medicine abuse
+- Talk to teens about the dangers of prescription drug and OTC medicine abuse.

 Start the Conversation